-CCTV cameras in hospitals and GP practices can be useful in helping to deter or monitor crime in public areas, but it's important to understand the confidentiality implications of having a surveillance system in place and the legal obligations.
+CCTV cameras in hospitals and GP practices can be useful in helping to deter or monitor crime in public areas, but it's important to understand the confidentiality implications of having a surveillance system in place, as well as the legal obligations.

 The 12 guiding principles of the code include the requirement to:

 - be clear about the purpose of the surveillance system

 - be as transparent as possible in the use of CCTV

 - have clearly communicated rules, policies and procedures in place.

 The Government's Code is intended to be used in conjunction with the CCTV code of practice, which contains detailed information on what CCTV operators must do to comply with data protection law.
 The document has not yet been updated since the Data Protection Act 2018 came into effect, but until it is revised the same principles can be seen to apply to the new regulations.

 - CCTV should be installed for a specific purpose, such as the prevention or detection of a crime

 - signs should be displayed warning patients and staff surveillance equipment has been installed

 - images should not be retained for longer than strictly necessary